 We are offering on a continuous basis up to 150,000,000 shares of our common stock at a current offering price of \$10.00 per share through Hines Securities, Inc., our dealer manager.
 However, to the extent that our net asset value per share increases, we will sell shares of our common stock at a price necessary to ensure that shares of our common stock are not sold at a price per share, after deduction of selling commissions and dealer manager fees, that is below our net asset value per share.
 In the event of a material decline in our net asset value per share that we deem non-temporary and that results in a 5% decrease of our net asset value per share below our then-current net offering price, and subject to certain conditions, we will reduce our offering price accordingly.
-Because of the possibility that the price per share will change, persons who subscribe for shares in this offering must submit subscriptions for a fixed dollar amount rather than for a number of shares and, as a result, may receive fractional shares of our common stock.
-We currently conduct our closings on a weekly basis.
-All subscription payments are placed in a segregated interest-bearing account and held in trust for our subscribers' benefit, pending release to us at the next scheduled weekly closing.
+Because of the possibility that the price per share will change, persons who subscribe for shares in this offering must submit subscriptions for a fixed dollar amount rather than for a number of shares and, as a result, may receive fractional shares of our subscribers' benefit, pending release to us at the next scheduled weekly closing.

 Most debt securities in which we invest will not be rated, or if they were rated by a rating agency, would be rated below investment grade.
-Such below investment grade debt securities are commonly known as "junk" bonds and are regarded as having predominantly speculative characteristics with respect to the issuer's capacity to pay interest and repay principal.
+Below investment grade debt securities are regarded as having predominantly speculative characteristics with respect to the issuer's capacity to pay interest and repay principal.
 Moreover, such debt securities are typically illiquid and may be difficult to value.

 Investing in shares of our common stock may be considered speculative and involves a high degree of risk, including the risk of a substantial loss of investment.
-See "Risk Factors" beginning on page 26 to read about the risks you should consider before purchasing shares of our common stock, including the risk of leverage.
+See "Risk Factors" beginning on page 24 to read about the risks you should consider before purchasing shares of our common stock, including the risk of leverage.